AnkitBhamu/COP290-Design-Practices/README.md

 # COP290
-A reposutory of our assignments that we got in our COP290 course.
+A repository of our assignments that we got in our COP290 course.